digital-asset/daml/.github/ISSUE_TEMPLATE/feature_request.md

 Tell us what you'd want to happen.

 **Describe alternatives you've considered**
-Any alternative solutions or features you've considered.
+Tell us about alternative solutions or features you've considered.

 **Additional context**
 Add any other context or screenshots about the feature request here.